Corey Feldman Speaks out on Rumors of Feud With 'Dancing With the Stars' Partner Jenna Johnson

-Corey Feldman is clearing the air around his supposed Dancing With The Stars drama.
+Corey Feldman is clearing the air around his alleged Dancing With The Stars drama.

 The Stand By Me actor and his partner Jenna Johnson were eliminated from the series on Tuesday’s episode of the popular reality series.
 Previously, there were rumors that Feldman and Johnson were having difficulties collaborating together.